aleshaleksey/fansys23/base-rules.md

   - When a character uses an MP dice, it loses 2 MP.
   - When a character regains an MP dice, it regains 2 MP.
   - When a character takes natural damage it loses 1 MP per point of damage.
-  - If a character takes more than [CON + 2 x MP total] damage from a single supernatural/mental attack, the remainder is subtracted from HP.
+  - If a character takes more than [CON + 2 x MP dice total] damage from a single supernatural/mental attack, the remainder is subtracted from HP.
   - When a character rests, it regains [1/2 x CON x LEVEL] MP.